matthxc/next-react-boilerplate/README.md

-# React and Next.js Boilerplate and Starter Kit with TypeScript
+# React Next.js Boilerplate and Starter Kit

 This starter kit was built to improve the developer experience by enforcing the latest and best code practices.